FarrahYasin/reading-notes/Week1/CLASS_01_B.md

 **<span style="color:red">Read: Class 01 a 💻📗</span>**

  ***why this topic matters as it relates to what you are studying in this module?***
+    I want to know more about NPM, TDD, CI/CD for using them during this course

 **<span style="color:purple">An introduction to NodeJS and Express</span>**